DamianOsipiuk/vue-query/README.md

 Visit https://vue-query.vercel.app

+Visit https://vue-query-next.vercel.app for V2 documentation

-For topics not covered in `vue-query` docs visit [react-query docs](https://react-query.tanstack.com/reference/useQuery) as most of the concepts and APIs are the same.
+For topics not covered in `vue-query docs` visit [react-query docs](https://react-query.tanstack.com/reference/useQuery) as most of the concepts and APIs are the same.

 # Quick Features